azer/declarative-js/README.md

 var user = joinParams(getJSON, "/users/{0}.json")
 ```

-This time, we used `join-params` for getting the partial application of `getJSON`.
 [join-params](http://npm.im/join-params) is a fork of [new-partial](http://npm.im/new-partial)
 that lets you join the parameters in a single, formatted parameter.
 See its docs for details.

 <a name="async-lists"></a>
 ### Defining Async Lists

-Now we have the list of users and a singular user implementation.
-We'll use partial and [map](http://npm.im/users) together to
-define the plural form of `user`;
+Defining a list of async value means creating a new partial application of
+[map](http://github.com/azer/map.js) with the async value as first parameter.
+This abstraction will let us fetch a group of users at once;

 ```js
 var map = require('map');